 - Recent research on young adult carers who were no longer in education showed their highest qualifications were GCSEs grade D–G.

 - 29% had dropped out of college/university because of their caring role.
 This is four times greater than the national average for degree courses.

 But young people can learn lots of useful skills by being a young adult carer.

 Carers Trust helps young adult carers to cope with their caring role through specialised services across the UK.

-These services are delivered by Carers Trust Network Partners, which are independent charities offering young adult carers the chance to be young people free from their caring responsibilities through trusted practical and emotional support and activities.
+These services are delivered by network of local carer organisations, which are independent charities offering young adult carers the chance to be young people free from their caring responsibilities through trusted practical and emotional support and activities.
 Find your local carer service.